lokcon/hydrogen-download-drumkits/README.md

 # Hydrogen Download Drumkits
-Python script to download Hydrogen drumkits from all configured server.
+Python script to download Hydrogen drumkits from all configured servers.

 ## Motivation
 The [Hydrogen drum machine](https://github.com/hydrogen-music/hydrogen) has to ability to subscribe to drumkit servers, but does not seem to have the ability to batch download all drumkits.
 This script does that.